Detained Political Consultant Leaves Belarus for U.S.: Lawyer - The Moscow Times

-Prominent American political strategist Vitali Shkliarov, who was detained in Belarus late July and accused of mobilizing protesters, has arrived in the United States, his lawyer told AFP on Wednesday.
+Prominent American political strategist Vitali Shkliarov has returned to the United States from Belarus where he was detained in late July and accused of mobilising protesters, his lawyer and officials said Wednesday.

-Shkliarov was among the several prominent figures detained in Belarus amid a crackdown on opponents of strongman president Alexander Lukashenko, whose victory in the Aug.
+Shkliarov was among several prominent figures seized in Belarus amid a crackdown on opponents of strongman president Alexander Lukashenko, whose victory in the Aug.
 9 presidential election sparked historic protests.

-A Harvard University fellow who has advised political campaigns in the U.S., Russia and Ukraine, Skhliarov was detained in Minsk on July 29 and charged with organizing actions violating public order.
+A Harvard University fellow who has advised political campaigns in the US, Russia and Ukraine, Shkliarov was detained in Minsk on July 29 and charged with organizing actions violating public order.

 He was released under house arrest earlier this month after meeting with Lukashenko inside the KGB security service prison where he was being held.